palavrov/dockerize/README.md

 To Dockerize this project, we can run `npm run dockerize`, which will invoke the Dockerize CLI via the above package script.

-This will produce a Docker image with the tag `web-server-demo` using the current LTS version of Node.
+This will produce a Docker image with the tag `web-server-demo:0.1.0` using the current LTS version of Node.
 To start our containerized web server, we can run:

 ```
-docker run -it web-server-demo
+docker run -it web-server-demo:0.1.0
 ```

 For a full list of CLI options, see `dockerize --help`.